GabeScott/standard-works-vault/General Conference/2006 October - A Defense and a Refuge.md

 A revelation, written nine years earlier, directed them to “arise and shine forth, that thy light may be a standard for the nations;

-“And that the gathering together upon the land of Zion, and upon her stakes, may be for a defense, and for a refuge from the storm, and from wrath when it shall be poured out without mixture upon the whole earth” (D&C 115:5–6).
+“And that the gathering together upon the land of Zion, and upon her stakes, may be for a defense, and for a refuge from the storm, and from wrath when it shall be poured out without mixture upon the whole earth” ([[D&C 115.5|D&C 115:5–6]][[D&C 115.6|]]).

 They were to be the “light,” the “standard.”